317h0n/proximity_challenge/README.md

 ### Installing

 - You need to clone this repo and open it in a STS 4 or any IDE that you prefer.
-- You need a Postman or another tool for testing Apis.
+- You need a Postman or another tool for testing Apis, there is a collection with all of the methods that you can test.

 ## Running on the web